uqlibrary/technology-training/Git/git.md

 git status
 ```

-Notice that the changes are on the staged area.
+Notice that **the changes are on the staged area**.
 Again, we can put things back the way they were by using git checkout:

 ```bash
 git checkout HEAD mars.txt